Let’s talk about how to have a healthy mentality

 This is something you should constantly remind yourself of because the foundation of all great accomplishments is self-belief.
 Don’t let other people tell you how to live your life.

-7. Stop comparing yourself to others
+7. Stop comparing yourself with others

 Your sibling is taller than you, your neighbor has a nicer car, and your best buddy is wealthier than you.

 Of course, having all of these things would be ideal, but if you’re constantly comparing yourself to others and fantasizing about what you could have or become, you won’t be able to appreciate what you already have.
-Negative self-talk is a no-go.

-Don’t judge your value based on the people around you because your life is unique.
-Even believing that you are superior to others can be detrimental to your pleasure since it breeds bias and an unhealthful sense of conceit.
-Success is determined by your own advancement, not that of others.
+Even believing that you are superior to others can be detrimental to your pleasure since it breeds bias and an unhealthy sense of conceit.

 8. Wake up at the same time every morning

-It’s simple to wake up at the same time each day.
-Your body clock is regulated as a result, making it simpler for you to wake up and likely resulting in greater energy.
-Additionally, many successful people have the habit of waking up early since it increases productivity and attention.
+It’s simple to wake up at the same time every day.
+It regulates your body clock, making it simpler for you to wake up with greater energy.

 9. Have faith that you can accomplish your goals